Frequently asked questions for healthcare providers interested in ordering the Galleri® test

 The Galleri test detected DNA methylation signals associated with cancer in the analyzed cell-free DNA obtained from the patient blood sample.
 Diagnostic evaluation for cancer should be conducted to determine if the patient has cancer.
 A “Cancer Signal Detected” result is not a diagnosis of cancer.

 The Galleri test is a screening test, not a diagnostic test.
 It is important to follow up with diagnostic testing to confirm the presence of cancer.

 The “predicted signal origin(s)” is/are provided to help guide the diagnostic evaluation needed to confirm the presence of cancer.
 In some instances, the top predicted signal origin may be called incorrectly.
 In cases when two top signal origins are returned, the first signal origin may be incorrect while the second one may be correct.
 In some cases both the first and second signal origins may be incorrect.

 When the Galleri test detects a cancer signal the report also includes the top predicted cancer signal origin(s).
 The results of the Galleri test must be confirmed by diagnostic tests in accordance with standard medical practice.
 These results should be interpreted in the context of the individual’s clinical risk factors.
 Diagnostic decisions are the responsibility of the treating physician.
 When a cancer signal is detected, even after a negative diagnostic evaluation of the Cancer Signal Origin(s), the likelihood that the individual has cancer remains elevated and may warrant further evaluation.
-You may contact GRAIL Customer Service at 833−694−2553 or email@example.com to connect with Clinical Support Services.
+You may contact GRAIL Customer Service at 833−694−2553 or fill out a support request to connect with Clinical Support Services.